Skip to content

 Affinity Groups

-Affinity Groups allow the customer user or administrator to influence if instances should run on the same host or different hosts in the underlying infrastructure.
+Affinity Groups enforce instances to run on the same host or different hosts in the underlying infrastructure.
 This feature allows Users to specify the affinity group to which an Instance should belong and operate under.

 • Instances with an “Anti-Affinity” group will not live on the same host.